The electric car and nuclear industry - what's happening?

 However, global warming risks and industrial development factors will change the profile over the coming decades.
 Nuclear power is set to double, wind and solar to become the main source of energy, and fossil fuels to be minimised and used only in exceptional cases.
 Only in this way will risks be reduced.

-So the technology behind electric vehicles and their charging principles is advancing rapidly.
+So the technology behind electric cars and their charging principles is advancing rapidly.
 However, these steps are accompanied by fears and questions.
-Nuclear energy is also surrounded by doubts, due to past events.
+Nuclear power is also surrounded by doubts, due to past events.
 In fact, few people are aware that both industries are achieving incredible efficiency and are market leaders in their respective markets.
 They are also both environmentally friendly, which is particularly important in the context of global warming and pollution limits.